Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 Omalizumab side effects

-Omalizumab injection may cause side effects, such as:
+Omalizumab injections may cause side effects.

 Some side effects can be serious, such as: